Kamilcuk/nomad-tools/README.md

 ```
 + nomad-watch run --help
-Usage: nomad-watch run [OPTIONS] JOBFILE
+Usage: nomad-watch run [OPTIONS] [CMD]...

-  Run a Nomad job and then watch over it until the job is dead and has no
+  Run a Nomad job and then act like started mode.
+All following
-  pending or running job allocations.
-Stop the job on interrupt or when
-  finished, unless --no-stop option is given.

-  JOBFILE can be file with a HCL or JSON nomad job or it can be a string
-  containing a HCL or JSON nomad job.
+  command arguments are passed to nomad job run command.
+Note that nomad job run
+  has arguments with a single dash.

 Options:
-  -h, --help  Show this message and exit.
+  --help  Show this message and exit.
-  --version

 ```